loseys/Gauntlet/README.md

 <img src="https://user-images.githubusercontent.com/61597947/120083629-59deb500-c0a0-11eb-9f92-0061677f06ac.png" width=100% />

 ### Installation
->Install the Python requirements, open the AC and run the main.py.
-It's recomended that you use the resolution 1366x768 and do not use Fullscreen mode.
+Install the Python requirements, open the AC and run the main.py.

+### Configuration
+Resolution: 1366x768

+Fullscreen: No
+> Note: if you change your team you'll need to restart the Gauntlet (if you want to use the aimbot)

 ### Disclaimer